Ayurvedic Diet: The Complete Guide to Eating for Your Constitution

 3. Honour Your Agni

-Agni — the digestive fire — is the central concept of Ayurvedic nutrition.
-Everything depends on Agni: nutrient absorption, immunity, mental clarity, and even emotional health.
-A meal of superfoods is worthless if your Agni cannot process it.
+Agni, the digestive fire, is the central concept of Ayurvedic nutrition.
+Everything depends on it.
+Nutrient absorption, immunity, mental clarity, even emotional health.
+A meal of superfoods is useless if your Agni can't process it.

 The four types of Agni:

-- Vishama Agni (variable) — Appetite fluctuates; sometimes ravenous, sometimes absent.
+- Vishama Agni (variable).
+Appetite goes up and down.
+Sometimes ravenous, sometimes absent.
 Common in Vata types.

-- Manda Agni (slow) — Weak appetite, sluggish digestion, feeling heavy after eating.
+- Manda Agni (slow).
+Weak appetite, sluggish digestion, heaviness after eating.
 Common in Kapha types.

 Universal rules for protecting Agni:

-- Eat your largest meal at midday when Agni peaks (10am-2pm)
+- Eat your largest meal at midday when Agni peaks (10am to 2pm).
+Chronobiology research backs this up, showing digestive enzyme activity is highest midday

-- Sip warm water with meals — never ice-cold drinks that dampen the fire
+- Sip warm water with meals.
+Never ice-cold drinks.
+They dampen the fire

-- Avoid overeating — leave one-third of your stomach empty
+- Don't overeat.
+Leave one-third of your stomach empty

-- Wait until one meal is fully digested before eating the next (3-6 hours)
+- Wait until one meal is fully digested before the next (3 to 6 hours)

 4. Follow Seasonal Eating (Ritucharya)

-Nature provides exactly what your body needs in each season.
-Ayurveda aligns dietary choices with the seasonal cycle:
+Nature provides what your body needs in each season.
+Ayurveda lines up the food with the season:

-- Spring (Kapha season): Light, bitter, and pungent foods to clear winter accumulation
+- Spring (Kapha season): Light, bitter, pungent food to clear winter accumulation

-- Summer (Pitta season): Cool, sweet, and hydrating foods to manage heat
+- Summer (Pitta season): Cool, sweet, hydrating food to manage heat

-- Autumn (Vata season): Warm, grounding, and oily foods to counter dry, windy weather
+- Autumn (Vata season): Warm, grounding, oily food to counter dry, windy weather

 - Winter (Kapha/Vata): Nourishing, heavier meals to build strength and warmth